afzal442/keptn-pg-killerway/keptn-end-to-end-delivery/step1.md

-# View Keptn's Bridge
+# View Keptns Bridge

-The Keptn's bridge is the web-based interface for Keptn.
+The Keptns bridge is the web-based interface for Keptn.

 Retrieve the username for the Keptn's bridge (defaults to `keptn`):